This is how aphids get onto your plant (and how to get rid of them)

 Adult ladybugs are not only fun to watch, but more importantly, they continue to eat a significant amount of aphids as adult beetles!
 An adult beetle can consume up to 200 aphids per day on average.
 In addition, adult ladybugs have wings, which allow them to explore a larger area in search of aphid sources.
 Now that's a superpower!

-Introducing these beetles to the garden has the advantage that they will move across a larger area, and when they reproduce, they do so directly near a group of aphids.
+Introducing these beetles into the garden has the advantage that they will move across a larger area, and when they reproduce, they do so directly near a group of aphids.

 Adalia is the ideal choice for large-area gardens and hobby greenhouses.